 Neither of X1 and X2 have effects on Y (β=0.0)

 In each scenario, we performed the LASSO regression to see if the LASSO selects the traits in a manner that is determined by which trait is causal, rather than which trait has more instruments.
 The simulation was replicated 1000 times in each scenario.
 The results showed that the LASSO step worked well across the scenarios.
 The LASSO kept both X1 and X2 when both traits have effects on the outcome Y with a probability of 1.000 (1000 times per 1000 simulations), regardless of the number of instruments for the traits.
 Whilst, the LASSO removed both traits with a probability of 0.693 when both of X1 and X2 have no effects on Y. In this scenario, the trait X1 was removed with a probability of 0.775 where the trait X2 was removed with a probability of 0.783.
 In scenario 1, LASSO kept the trait X1 100% but failed to remove X2 sometimes, which is instrumented by a small number of variants and has no effect on Y, with a probability of 0.473.
 In scenario 2, X2 wasn’t removed by the LASSO step but X1 was remained with a probability of 0.467.
-In conclusion, the results suggested that the LASSO regression may not favour to the candidate traits with a larger number of instruments when a trait is weakly associated with the outcome.
+In conclusion, the results suggested that the LASSO regression is not preferentially selecting traits based on number of instruments, but the number of instruments may influence statistical power.

 4) On a related note, would there be any benefit in having a step selection procedure where the instruments associated with unselected exposures at step i are removed at step i+1.